roakoth/task-tracker-app/steps/5-create-and-update-task.md

 the `task.set()` method is called with a new task object.
 The spread operator (...$task) is used to clone the existing task object stored in the Nanostore, ensuring that a new object is created and the original object is not modified directly.

-The new task object is created using computed property names, where `[e.target.name]` dynamically sets the property name of the task object based on the name attribute of the target element(input field) that triggered the event.
+The new task object is created using computed property names, where `[e.target.name]` dynamically sets the property name of the task object based on the name attribute of the target element that triggered the event.
 The value of the property is set to `e.target.value`, which is the value of the target element (an input field) that was changed.

 This `setTask` function will be added to the input fields on the `onChange` method like this: